patrick-llgc/Learning-Deep-Learning/paper_notes/bev_feat_stitching.md

 To be honest the results do not look as clean as [PyrOccNet](pyroccnet.md).
 Future work may be to combine these two trends, from both [BEV-feat-stitching](bev_feat_stitching.md) and [PyrOccNet](pyroccnet.md).

+This paper has a follow-up work [STSU](stsu.md) for structured BEV perception.

 #### Key ideas
 - Takes in mono video as input
 - BEV temporal aggregation module